Shawn Butler: Casting and characterization

 In May 2015, Blakemore announced his exit from the role, exiting during the May 29 episode.
 In November of the same year and April 2016, he made brief guest appearances.

-On April 1, 2021, it was announced Blakemore had "inked a deal" to reprise the role; he returned during the final moments of the April 21 episode.
+On April 1, 2021, it was announced Blakemore had agreed to reprise the role; he returned during the final moments of the April 21 episode.
 In February of the following year, Blakemore announced his exit from the role, citing "other obligations."

 Character development

 Blakemore has complimented the writers of the series for his character's careful introduction.
 "He was hired [to kidnap Brenda], but it was brilliant how they introduced him with Molly.
 You could see Shawn for who he was.
 He worked for the wrong side but he had ethics.
 He came to Port Charles to shake it up but after meeting Molly, it was his life that was shaken up," Blakemore stated.

 After a casting call was put out for an African-American teenager, there was some speculation that the role was going to be introduced as Shawn's son.